 If solving the particular problem is number 4 or 5, you’re probably okay.
 If it’s further down on the list (or not on the list), you might have some challenges ahead of you.

-Ultimately, asking the right questions is the fastest way to discovering the right features to include on your product roadmap.
+Ultimately, asking the right customer interview questions is the fastest way to discover the right features to include on your product roadmap.